skramm/spaghetti/docs/spaghetti_manual.md

 This is done with the member function `assignTransitionMat()`.

 For example, say you have a 3 states (`st0,st1,st2`) and 2 events (`ev1,ev2`)
-and you want to switch from each of the states to the next one if the "event 1" occurs, and switch back to initial state if "event 2" occurs.
+and you want to switch from each of the states to the next one if the event `ev1` occurs, and switch back to initial state `st0` if event `ev2` occurs.
 You can build a "matrix" (vector of vector) holding that information and assign it to the FSM.

 ```C++